 39.Can you hunt prey for the lioness and satisfy the appetite of young lions

 40.when they crouch in their dens?
-They tarry in the thicket for an ambush.
+They tarry in a thicket for an ambush.

-41.Who prepares for the raven his food when its offspring cry to God for help as they wander about without food?
+41.Who prepares for the raven its food when its offspring cry to God for help?
+They would wander about without food.

 Job 39